Kahayla/Research-Repository-IT5016D/MyCodes/MyCode.md

 - **Consistency:**

-  - Consistent use of font family ("Press Start 2P", cursive;) and color schemes throughout the application (#3b0542, #ecdcf4, etc.) creates a cohesive and visually appealing design.
+  - Consistent use of font family ("Press Start 2P", cursive;) and colour schemes throughout the application (#3b0542, #ecdcf4, etc.) creates a cohesive and visually appealing design.
 Consistency is crucial for establishing a unified user interface.

 - **Hierarchy:**